Lenses CLI¶

 - View topics

-View a specific topic:
+- View a topic

-$ lenses-cli topic --name=reddit_posts
+- View a specific topic: - $ lenses-cli topic --name=reddit_posts

 - Update configs